trueos/trueos-docs/trueos-handbook/introducing.rst

    New Virtual Machine "test"

-In order to use the network card, configure bridging on the virtual machine.
+In order to use the network card, configure bridged network on the virtual machine.
 To do this, go to :menuselection:`Settings --> Network`.
-In the :guilabel:`Attached to` drop-down menu select :guilabel:`Bridged Adapter`, then select the name of the physical interface from the :guilabel:`Name` drop-down menu.
+In the :guilabel:`Attached to` drop-down menu select :guilabel:`Bridged Adapter`, then select the name of the physical network interface from the :guilabel:`Name` drop-down menu.
 In the example shown in :numref:`Figure %s <vbox9>`, the Intel Pro/1000 Ethernet card is attached to the network and has a device name of :file:`re0`.

 .. _vbox9: